BKay1/work-day-planner/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# 05 Work Day Planner

-## Your Task
+## Task:

+To create a simple calendar application that allows a user to save events for each hour of the day.

 ### Methodology

 Main Actions:

-1. Drafted a wireframe outlining the main tasks of building
+1. Drafted a wireframe outlining the main tasks of building a simple day planner;
+2. Using the html and css provided create time blocks from 9AM-5PM;
+3. Added the date in the main.js using moment.js;
+4.

 # Screenshots